Knee Ultrasound: What You Need to Know

 Understanding Knee Ultrasound Scan: A Comprehensive Guide

-Before the scan, you may be asked to wear loose clothing and lie down on an examination table.
+Before the knee ultrasound, you may be asked to wear loose clothing and lie down on an examination table.
 A warm gel will be applied to your skin over the knee, and the sonographer will move the transducer over the area to capture images.
 You may be asked to move your knee in different positions to help the sonographer visualize the joint.

 The entire procedure typically takes between 15 and 30 minutes to complete, and you will be able to resume your normal activities immediately afterward.